-Then, make the following selections in the Multicharts Special Chart selection window.
-In Reference source enter Density file (if the reference file has not yet been selected); you will be asked to enter the file later.
-(In Multicharts you can enter a new density file at any time.)
+Then, make the following selections in the Multicharts Special Chart selection window (prior to Imatest 5.2).
+In Reference source, enter Density file (if the reference file has not yet been selected); you will be asked to enter the file later.
+(In Multicharts you can enter a density file at any time.)

 Here is a plot showing density response and noise.
 The lower plot had to be cropped slightly to remove some anomalous SNR values.